GurjarKing/GurjarKing/README.md

 **Quote of the hour:**

-The only way for errors to occur in a program is by being put there by the author.
-No other mechanisms are known.
+A new idea comes suddenly and in a rather intuitive way.
+But intuition is nothing but the outcome of earlier intellectual experience.

-~ Harlan Mills
+~ Albert Einstein
 <pre>

 </pre>